IBM-Blockchain/blockchain-vscode-extension/client/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 ---

 <details>
-<summary><b>Step 6.
+<summary><b>6.
 Instantiate the smart contract</b></summary>

 Installed smart contracts aren't ready to be invoked by client applications yet: we need a shared instance of the contract that all organizations in the network can use.
 In our simplified local dev network with just one organization, this is a bit of a moot point!
 As you'll see in later tutorials though, when multiple organizations are involved, they must individually __install__ the same contract on their respective __peers__ before the group can __instantiate__ on their shared __channel__.
 So, it's useful to be thinking about this deployment as a two-stage process even at this early stage: it'll save you some surprises later!

-For now though, we've got our contract installed on all (one) of the peers that participate in `myChannel` so we can go ahead and instantiate.
+For now though, we've got our contract installed on all (one) of the peers that participate in `mychannel` so we can go ahead and instantiate.

 1. In the `LOCAL FABRIC OPS` panel, look for `+ Instantiate` (it's under Smart Contracts > Instantiated) and click it.

 2. You'll be asked to choose a channel.
-Pick the only option: `myChannel`.
+Pick the only option: `mychannel`.

 3. You'll be asked to choose a smart contract to instantiate.
 Pick `demoContract@0.0.1`.

 4. You'll be asked what function to call.
 If you wanted to use a specific function as part of your instantiate, you could enter something here.
 We'll see that happen in future tutorials, but for now just hit `Enter` to skip this step.

-5. You'll be asked if you want to provide a private data configuration file.
-For this tutorial just click `No`, in future tutorials we will explain more about this.

 Instantiation can take a while longer than install - watch out for the success message and `demoContract@0.0.1` appearing in the Smart Contracts > Instantiated list to confirm it's worked!

+> Command Palette alternative: `IBM Blockchain Platform: Instantiate Smart Contract`.

 </details>

 ---

 <details>
-<summary><b>Step 7.
+<summary><b>7.
 Submit and evaluate transactions</b></summary>

 Fabric gateways are connections to peers participating in Hyperledger Fabric networks, which can be used by client applications to submit transactions.
 When you started the local runtime in `LOCAL FABRIC OPS`, a gateway was automatically created for you also.
 You'll find it under `FABRIC GATEWAYS`, and it's called `local_fabric`.

 To _use_ a gateway, you also need an identity valid for transacting on the network in question.
-Again, for the local Fabric runtime, this has already beem set up for you!
+Again, for the local Fabric runtime, this has already been set up for you!
 Observe that under `FABRIC WALLETS` there is a wallet called `local_fabric_wallet  `, which contains an ID called `admin`.
 If you hover your mouse over `local_fabric` in the `FABRIC GATEWAYS` panel, you will see that it tells you "Associated wallet: local_fabric_wallet".

 So, you've got a Gateway, and an associated wallet with a single identity in it - this means the Gateway is ready to be used!